-Earlier I had posted about cryptocurrency scams list wherein we had discussed eight different types of scams that are currently being performed in the crypto world.
+Earlier, I posted about the cryptocurrency scams list wherein we had discussed eight different types of scams that are currently being performed in the crypto world.

-Now there seems to be another kind of scam wherein a scammer will offer you to help create and fund bitcoin wallet (blockchain.com) account and once you do, they run away with your bitcoins by simply hijacking your wallet using “Backup Recovery Phrase”.
+Now there seems to be another kind of scam wherein a scammer will offer you to help create and fund a bitcoin wallet (blockchain.com) account, and once you do, they run away with your bitcoins by simply hijacking your wallet using the “Backup Recovery Phrase”.

-When you signup for a bitcoin wallet account on blockchain.com, You only need to enter an email and password of your choice.
-Once your wallet is created, blockchain.com will send you an email with your wallet-id.
-So the next time you log in, you need to enter wallet-id & password.
+When you sign up for a bitcoin wallet account on blockchain.com, You only need to enter an email and password of your choice.
+Once your wallet is created, blockchain.com will send you an email with your wallet ID.
+So the next time you log in, you need to enter your wallet ID and password.

-However, if you goto “security centre” section inside your blockchain dashboard, you can enable a couple of security checks like 2-FA and you can also backup “Recovery Phrase” which allows you or anyone else with access to it, to restore your wallet and access your funds if you forget your password.
+However, if you go to the “security centre” section inside your blockchain dashboard, you can enable a couple of security checks like 2-FA, and you can also backup “Recovery Phrase,” which allows you or anyone else with access to it to restore your wallet and access your funds if you forget your password.

-So when you ask or let someone create blockchain wallet for you, he/she will create an account for you and before handing over login details, they can easily take a backup of “Recovery Phrase”.
+So when you ask or let someone create a blockchain wallet for you, he or she will create an account for you, and before handing over login details, they can easily take a backup of the “Recovery Phrase”.

-The scammers are making use of this same technique for hijacking newbie users bitcoin wallets by giving false promises over mining profits.
-They make it seem safe because you aren’t sending them any money and let you change the password to the wallet they set up for you after.
-But they don’t need your password, 2-FA or anything else if they have your Recovery Phrase.
+The scammers are making use of this same technique to hijack newbie users bitcoin wallets by making false promises over mining profits.
+They make it seem safe because you aren’t sending them any money and let you change the password to the wallet they set up for you.
+But they don’t need your password, 2-FA, or anything else if they have your Recovery Phrase.

-On a serious note, if someone you met online is pitching you with offers that are too good to be true, it’s a wise idea to treat it with the utmost suspicion, no matter what reasons they give or how influential they are.
-Blocking/reporting profile is the best option, but if you’re in a mood to understand the scam, feel free to use this post as a template for your response.
+On a serious note, if someone you met online is pitching you offers that are too good to be true, it’s a wise idea to treat them with the utmost suspicion, no matter what reasons they give or how influential they are.
+Blocking or reporting a profile is the best option, but if you’re in a mood to understand the scam, feel free to use this post as a template for your response.

-The guy is talking about Antminer, a bitcoin mining hardware.
-It’s not a desktop PC or a dedicated graphics card mining rig — it’s something else, Its an ASIC hardware which means it is designed with a singular purpose i.e to mine bitcoins.
+The guy is talking about Antminer, a bitcoin mining hardware device.
+It’s not a desktop PC or a dedicated graphics card mining rig—it’s something else, Its an ASIC hardware which means it is designed with a singular purpose i.e to mine bitcoins.
 And it is comparatively easy to set up as opposed to setting up a mining rig suing graphics card.

 15% ROI in 3 days with bitcoin mining is huge!

-No, he is not buying new rigs/hardware with that money.
+No, he is not buying new rigs or hardware with that money.

-Bitcoin hackers or scammers are constantly looking out for their preys in social media groups dedicated to cryptocurrencies.
-Its high time for anyone who dabbles into the crypto world to know these kinds of scams and Ponzi schemes beforehand.
+Bitcoin hackers or scammers are constantly looking out for their prey in social media groups dedicated to cryptocurrencies.
+It’s high time for anyone who dabbles in the crypto world to know about these kinds of scams and Ponzi schemes beforehand.

 We are often far too preoccupied with our own stuff to pay heed to a lot of such scams that are affecting our friends and family.
 Make sure you share this post with them.